How does traceroute work?

-Number of hops to destination
+- Number of hops to the destination

-IP address of each hop
+- The IP address of each hop

-The sender sets the TTL to a specific value (such as 64 or 255 and gets decremented by each intermediate device.
+The sender sets the TTL to a specific value (such as 64 or 255).
+The TTL value then gets decremented by each intermediate device the packet transits.
 When the TTL reaches zero, the device (e.g. router) processing the packet will drop the packet and typically sends an ICMP packet back to the original sender.
 This ICMP packet will be a type 11 'Time Exceeded Message' as specified in RFC-792.
 Whilst routers must drop packets with a TTL of zero, sending the 'Time Exceeded Message' is optional.

 Then traceroute sends another packet to the destination but this time with a TTL of 2.
-This time, the packet successfully transits the first hop (where the TTL is decremented to 1) but when it reaches the second hop, the TTL is decremented to zero, the packet gets dropped and the router sends back an ICMP Time Exceeded Message.
+This time, the packet successfully transits the first hop (where the TTL is decremented to 1), but when it reaches the second hop, the TTL is decremented to zero, the packet gets dropped, and the router sends back an ICMP Time Exceeded Message.

 The TTL is incremented by one each time until we reach the final destination.